Posted on August 27, 2018

 This video not only sheds light on the dynamics within classrooms but also hints at similar patterns in workplaces and homes.
 It raises intriguing questions about the biases leaders might hold and how awareness of thinking preferences can potentially bridge understanding gaps.
 Whether you're an educator, parent, manager, or simply someone interested in human behavior and psychology, this video offers a fresh perspective on how we perceive and value others in various settings.
 Discover the unconscious biases that might shape your judgments and learn how to appreciate diverse problem-solving styles.

 Sarah is managing partner at FourSight and the author of Good Team, Bad Team, The Secret of the Highly Creative Thinker, Creativity Unbound, and Facilitation: A Door to Creative Leadership.
-Her work helps teams and leaders think creatively, work collaboratively and achieve innovative results.
+Her work helps teams and leaders think creatively, work collaboratively and perform at their best.